Riteish Deshmukh: Subsequent success and acclaim (2014–present)

-Career expansion and renewed success (2022-present)

 Deshmukh firstly had two cameos in 2022, in Ek Villain Returns and Marathi film Adrushya.
 This was followed by two streaming films, Plan A Plan B opposite Tamannaah Bhatia, and Mister Mummy opposite Genelia D'Souza.
 While Mister Mummy received negative reviews, for Plan A Plan B, Archika Khurana took note of Deshmukh's portrayal of the "cynical character".
 Deshmukh then reunited with D'Souza for the Marathi film Ved, also his debut as a director.
 He played an ex-cricketer forcibly married to his neighbour and later coaches his ex-lover's daughter.
 A commercial success, it became the fourth highest-grossing Marathi film of all time.
 Mayur Sanap opined: "From grief and anger, to frustration and cynicism, Riteish expresses a gamut of emotions in a fine performance."
 He earned a nomination for Filmfare Award for Best Actor – Marathi.

 With no film release in 2023, Deshmukh started 2024 with Kakuda opposite Sonakshi Sinha, playing a ghost hunter.
 Deepa Gahlot noted, "Riteish plays Victor with such relish that without him, the film would have deflated quickly."
 He then played a pilot opposite Priya Bapat in Visfot.
 Devesh Sharma of Filmfare stated, "Deshmukh adds significant depth to Akash, skillfully conveying both vulnerability and inner conflict."
 These two films were followed by his streaming series debut, with Pill.
 Deshmukh played a man fighting corruption in Pharma industry.
 Shubhra Gupta was appreciative of his ordinary man portrayal that made the series engaging.

 Deshmukh started 2025 with Raid 2, where he played a corrupt politician.
 Saibal Chatterjee was appreciative of his "solid performance", but criticised the character.
 The film was a commercial success at the box office.
 Deshmukh next played one of the primary character in Housefull 5 opposite Sonam Bajwa and Nargis Fakhri.
 The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
 Rishabh Suri opined that he "anchors" the film but is let down by weak writing.
-A commercial success, it emerged as one of the highest grossing film of the year.
-In his final release of the year, Deshmukh appeared in the sequel Masti 4.
+A commercial success, it emerged as one of the highest-grossing film of the year.
+In his final release of the year, Deshmukh appeared in the sequel Mastiii 4.

-Deshmukh will next direct and act in the Marathi–Hindi bilingual Raja Shivaji.
+In 2026, Deshmukh directed and act in the Marathi–Hindi bilingual Raja Shivaji, which emerged as the highest-grossing Marathi film of all time.
 He also has Dhamaal 4 in the pipeline.